tangentyh/notes-of-tan/javaNotes.md

    - rethrow — `throw` in `catch` block
      - exception wrapping — use `Throwable::initCause` to throw as another wrapped type and `Throwable::getCause` for original failure
      - bypass exception specification limit — rethrow a wrapped `RuntimeException` if a method cannot throw checked exception
+       - for example, `java.io.UncheckedIOException` is designed to wrap `IOException`
    - smart narrowing — when rethrow any exception
      ```java
      public void updateRecord() throws SQLException {